A global decomposition theorem for excluding immersions in graphs with no edge-cut of order three: Introduction

 \begin{dfn} {\rm Let $G$ be a graph. \begin{itemize} \item The {\it torso-width} of a tree-cut decomposition $(T,\X)$ of $G$ is the minimum $w$ such that for every $t \in V(T)$, the torso at $t$ in $(T,\X)$ has at most $w$ edges. \item The {\it tree-cut torso-width} of $G$ is the minimum $w$ such that $G$ admits a tree-cut decomposition of torso-width $w$. \end{itemize}} \end{dfn}

-The notion of tree-cut torso-width is nature but it seems that it was not considered in the literature in our knowledge.
-Tree-cut torso-width is closely related to carving width which was introduced by Seymour and Thomas \cite{st}.
-(See Section \ref{sec:app} for a formal definition of carving width.)
+The notion of tree-cut torso-width is natural, but it seems that it was not considered in the literature in our knowledge.
+Tree-cut torso-width is closely related to carving-width which was introduced by Seymour and Thomas \cite{st}.
+(See Section \ref{sec:app} for a formal definition of carving-width.)
 Carving width can be viewed as an edge-analog of branch width which is another extensively studied width parameter.
 Robertson and Seymour \cite{rs X} proved that having bounded branch width is equivalent to having bounded tree-width and is equivalent to having no tangle of large order.

 Tree-cut torso-width can be viewed as an edge-analog of tree-width based on their definitions.
-So one might expect that having bounded carving width is equivalent to having bounded torso-width.
-It is easy to show that it is indeed the case if graphs are loopless; however, it is not true when loops are allowed, as adding loops does not change the carving width but can make tree-cut torso-width arbitrarily large.
-Same situation happens for the relationship between edge-tangles, carving width and tree-cut torso-width.
-One corollary of general work of Diestel and Oum on abstract separation systems \cite{do2,do} shows that for loopless graphs, having no edge-tangle of large order is equivalent to having bounded carving width.
-A byproduct of our proof of Theorem \ref{global_intro} is Proposition \ref{width_relation_intro} which shows that it is true even when loops are allowed and gives an independent proof for the case for loopless graphs.
+So one might expect that having bounded carving-width is equivalent to having bounded torso-width.
+It is easy to show that it is indeed the case if graphs are loopless; however, it is not true when loops are allowed, as adding loops does not change the carving-width but can make tree-cut torso-width arbitrarily large.
+Same situation happens for the relationship between edge-tangles, carving-width and tree-cut torso-width.
+One corollary of general work of Diestel and Oum on abstract separation systems \cite{do2,do} shows that for loopless graphs, having no edge-tangle of large order is equivalent to having bounded carving-width.
+A byproduct of our proof of Theorem \ref{global_intro} is Proposition \ref{width_relation_intro} which shows that it is true even when loops are allowed and gives an independent proof for the case of loopless graphs.

 \begin{proposition} Let $G$ be a graph.
 Let $w$ be a nonnegative integer. \begin{enumerate} \item If the tree-cut torso-width of $G$ is at most $w$, then the carving-width of $G$ is at most $w$ and there exists no edge-tangle of order $w+1$ in $G$. \item If the carving-width of $G$ is at most $w$ and $G$ is loopless, then the tree-cut torso-width of $G$ is at most $3w/2$. \item If there exists no edge-tangle of order $w$ in $G$, then the tree-cut torso-width is at most $3w-3$. \end{enumerate} \end{proposition}